gepoch/vim-surround/README.md

 * New in 0.5: Stable configuration changes and configurable surround key!

+* New in 0.7: Change surround and delete surround added.

 ### Muscle Memory Compatability Note

 vim-surround uses a lowercase `s` instead of `S` for surround commands!
 This is